yesoreyeram/yesoreyeram-boomtheme-panel/README.md

 * This plugin is in very much WIP / dev stage.
 Expect breaking changes & bugs.
 * Though this is a workaround to [this](https://github.com/grafana/grafana/issues/10495) grafana bug, this plugin works.
+* You can achieve the similiar effect without this plugin with the use of text panel.
+LOL.